PROFILE - Grade 11

 Back forward

 Attention!
-Slide previews are for informational purposes only and may not represent all the presentation options.
-If you are interested in this work, please download the full version.
+The slide preview is for informational purposes only and may not represent the full extent of the presentation.
+If you are interested this work please download the full version.

-• what influences the education of ethnic groups,
+• what influences the formation of ethnic groups,

 • what is the role of ethnic groups in history.